What to look for in your PR Agency

 If you are seeking media relations support, ask the PR firm for samples of clips it has secured in publications.
 If you are looking for speaking and award opportunities, request a list of conferences and awards the firm has successfully secured for clients.
 If social media assistance is your need, ask for several handles and case studies that point to results.

-Finding a PR firm that specialises in your industry is key.
+Finding a PR firm that specializes in your industry is key.
 If you are a tech startup looking to get into business and tech publications in order to woo investors and customers, then hiring an entertainment-focused PR firm probably doesn’t make sense.
-On the other hand, if you are a celebrity looking to appear on morning shows and tabloids, hiring a finance focused PR firm simply won't work.
+On the other hand, if you are a celebrity looking to appear on morning shows and tabloids, hiring a finance-focused PR firm simply won't work.

 The PR industry gets a bad rap, and often deserves it, for not being transparent enough.
 Just as with any business transaction, customers should know what they are getting for their money.
 Consequently, you should ask PR firms you are speaking to about what you will receive, and not accept generalities.
 A competent PR firm can and should be transparent with deliverables and KPI measurements